Skip to Content

 Repaint a favorite garden planter.
 A few nostalgic items here and there in a cottage garden add a homey look to it.

-16. Attract the Birds
+16. Attract the birds

 Well placed bird baths do a great job of attracting the birds to your garden.
 Be sure to also add plants that get seed heads, like sunflowers and cone flowers, too.

 The birds love them all season long.
+Be sure to keep your bird bath clean and full of fresh water.

-Bird in a birdbath
+Bird sitting in a birdbath in a garden full of flowers.

 Hummingbird feeders also bring the hummers in droves.
 Keep them clean and make your own nectar to feed the hummingbirds too.